 SENZAI: I believe that sharing a common vision is very important for our growth as a group.
 I recognize that it's becoming increasingly important to define how we want the Company to be and where we want to take it in the future.
 While vision can evolve with time, when we instill it throughout the Group and translate it into numbers, governance naturally becomes more effective.
-Governance will not work if each companies are heading in different directions.
-As an Outside director, I will provide advice to help establish management that can envision the future.
-Since my time as an executive, I have there is no point in joining our Group.
+Governance will not work if each companies are heading in different diMember of the Board, Outside Director